-The information in this report that relates to Mineral Resources for the Company's Meckering Kaolin (Aluminous Clay) Deposit is based on information compiled by Ms Sue Border, who is a Fellow the AusIMM and of AIG and is a consultant to the Company.
+COMPETENTPERSONS STATEMENT - MECKERING KAOLIN DEPOSIT The information in this report that relates to Mineral Resources for the Company's Meckering Kaolin (Aluminous Clay) Deposit is based on information compiled by Ms Sue Border, who is a Fellow the AusIMM and of AIG and is a consultant to the Company.
 Ms Border has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity that she is undertaking to qualify as a Competent Person as defined in the 2004 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 The information contained in this report is extracted from the ASX announcement entitled "new exploration licence granted with JORC Kaolin Resource of 65Mt at AMMG's Meckering project" dated 13 January 2011 and is available to view on the Company web site www.altechchemicals.com.
-Ms Border has reviewed this statement and can confirm the resource figures are current, and approves the inclusion in this 2014 annual report addendum in the form and context in which they appear.
+Ms Border has reviewed this statement and can confirm the resource figures are current. statement and can confirm the resource figures are current.